-Graduates of the Broadcasting and Electronic Media program pursue careers in the media industry, as well as in broadcast news, magazines, public relations, government and non-profit public information offices, cable companies, industrial and corporate video facilities, advertising agencies, and production houses.
+Graduates of the Broadcasting and Electronic Media program pursue careers in the media industry, as well as in broadcast journalism, magazines, public relations, government and non-profit public information offices, cable companies, industrial and corporate video facilities, advertising agencies, and production houses.
 Graduates also pursue advanced degrees including in the legal field.

 - Students in the BEM General Concentration demonstrate excellence in their ability to produce, direct, write, perform, manage, and to create commercials, public service announcements, sports programs, promotional videos, music videos, and entertainment programs for television, the Internet or other platforms